joostdecock/site/nuxt/content/en/docs/contact.md

 ## Create an issue on GitHub

 Did you spot a mistake?
-Have a suggestion for an improvement?
+Did something go wrong, or do you have a suggestion for an improvement?
 Please file an issue on GitHub.
 You'll need a GitHub account, but they are free.

 [Create an issue on GitHub](https://github.com/freesewing/site/issues/new){.btn .px-4 .primary}